nwthomas/blockchain-demo/README.md

-# blockchain-dapp
+# BLOCKCHAIN DECENTRALIZED APPLICATION

-An example blockchain application using Solidity on the Ethereum blockchain
+An example blockchain decentralized application using Solidity on the Ethereum blockchain